The Bowflex Max Trainer M5 is one of several in the series. It’s the upgraded version of the M3, and it is pricier as well for good reasons.

 Even though it weighs 143 lbs./64.8 kg, the front-mounted transport wheels make it a lot easier to relocate it around the room.

-The Bowflex Max Trainer M5, in most part enjoys good reviews by real users and independent review site.
+The Bowflex Max Trainer M5, for the most part, enjoys good reviews by real users and an independent review sites.
 This is simply an indication that it is recommendable due to its overall construction, performance, and useability.

 - Its construction makes it durable and user-friendly

 - Users that are 300 lbs./136 kg or less in weight can utilize it